-While I have written a considerable amount about alcohol and drug addiction (search this blog site.
-There are several blogs on addiction and chemical dependency) I have written very little about my experience with it because it is too easy to sound overly dramatic or like a Carrie Nation reformer and I am not anti-alcohol.
+While I have written a considerable amount about alcohol and drug addiction (search this blog site and you’ll find several posts on addiction and chemical dependency) I have written very little about my experience with them.
+I chose not to write about myself because it is too easy to sound overly dramatic or like a Carrie Nation reformer and I am not anti-alcohol.
 We have it in our home, wine, beer and I think there’s some rum somewhere, too.

 I am one of the fortunate drunks.
 I went into treatment on July 17, 1982 and have not had any alcohol since but it’s been a battle.
 I had a heart transplant in 2007.
 There’s no way of telling if my alcoholism contributed to my heart problems but it sure is possible.
 Here is some of my story.